King-Size Homer: Plot

 Homer soon tires of his monotonous responsibilities as a safety inspector and resorts to simply typing "yes" every time the system prompts him.
 Looking for shortcuts, he leaves his terminal with a drinking bird to press the Y key to indicate "yes" on the keyboard and goes to the cinema.
-After being denied admission due to his weight and getting teased by people outside the theater, Homer returns to find that his bird has fallen over and a nuclear meltdown is imminent unless the system is manually shut down.
+After being denied admission due to his weight and getting teased by people outside the theater, Homer returns to his station to find that his bird has fallen over and a nuclear meltdown is imminent unless the system is manually shut down.

 Unable to call the plant because his fingers are too fat to dial a telephone keypad, and too heavy to drive or skateboard, Homer resorts to hitchhiking.
-Drivers refuse to pick him up because his bright muumuu and excited jabbering make him seem like a lunatic.
-After hijacking an ice cream truck, Homer arrives at the power plant during a workout program and reaches the shutdown switch, which is situated over a tank of radioactive gas that is about to explode.
+Drivers refuse to pick him up because his bright muumuu and frantic jabbering make him seem like a lunatic.
+After carjacking an ice cream truck, Homer arrives at the power plant during a workout program and reaches the shutdown switch, which is situated over a tank of radioactive gas that is about to explode.
 He falls onto the hatch just as it bursts open and becomes stuck in it from the waist down, blocking the gas from escaping.
 In recognition of Homer's bravery and action to minimize the environmental damage caused by the gas release, Burns gives him a medal and offers him any reward he chooses.
 Homer asks Burns to help him lose weight, having seen the effect his obesity has had on his family.
-After Homer demonstrates his inability to do any exercise, Burns angrily decides to simply pay for him to get liposuction.
+After Homer demonstrates his inability to do any exercise, Burns gives up and decides to simply pay for him to get liposuction, much to Homer's delight.